 Common Causes for Overuse Injuries

 Most of the times, overuse injuries are caused by training errors and technique errors.
 The human body has the amazing ability to adapt to physical stress in the form of exercise and activity.
-When you work out, your body goes through an internal process of remodeling which involves the breakdown and then buildup of tissue.
-Overuse injuries happen when breakdown occurs more rapidly than buildup.
+When you work out, your body goes through an internal process of remodeling which involves the breakdown and then the buildup of tissue.
+Overuse injuries happen when a breakdown occurs more rapidly than a buildup.

 Training errors are very common causes of overuse injuries.
-Misuse of rapid acceleration of intensity, duration and frequency are just some examples of workout mistakes.
+Misuse of rapid acceleration of intensity, duration, and frequency are just some examples of workout mistakes.
 When you over-train or push yourself to make up for lost time, you expose yourself to injury.
 Only training and strengthening one part of your body is another common mistake among lifting athletes.
 Overuse injuries occur because of the strength imbalance between major and minor muscles, and flexibility imbalance around certain joints.

-Technique error is another very common cause for overuse injuries.
+Technique error is another very common cause of overuse injuries.
 If you don't know how to perform an exercise correctly, ask a coach or trainer to teach you.
 Proper technique is critical in order to maximize your performance and prevent damage.
 Even a slight form or posture mistake, if repeated, can cause damage beyond repair over time.
 So, learn how to properly grip your barbell, how to keep your spine neutral during your workouts, etc.